 HRMC is proud to provide these two programs.
 Participation in these programs helps patients improve their cardiac status or to learn how to live with chronic lung disease.
-Our program is accredited by the American Association of Cardiovascular and Pulmonary Rehab (AACVPR) and operates within CMS (Medicare and Medicaid Guidelines.
+Our Cardiac program is accredited by the American Association of Cardiovascular and Pulmonary Rehab (AACVPR) and operates within CMS (Medicare and Medicaid) Guidelines.

 Located on the campus of HRMC, our rehabilitation unit combines monitored exercise with education to help cardiac patients and people with lung disease live healthier.

 Our rehabilitation team consists of your personal physician, our program medical director, Registered Nurses, Respiratory Therapists and YOU!